martinhoefling/rsyslog-formula/README.rst

 control if rsyslog should listen for tcp / udp connections.
 Further ikml logging (kernel) logging can be disabled, e.g. for lxc containers.
 It supports both a client only (sending all logs to another machine) and a server side (receiving logs from mulitple other machines).

+It works on Redhat, Debian, FreeBSD, Suse and Arch OS families.

+In situations where there's already a default logger installed (e.g. a FreeBSD jail), an option exists to declare that rsyslog is the exclusive system logger.
+This provides a facility to add other loggers to a stoplist which helps, for example, to ensure that port 514 UDP is free for rsylog to use.

 .. note::

    Contributions are welcome.